 Similar-priced models available on request

-*X230 Tablet, X220, X220 Tablet, T420 and T430 also available, for the same price per RAM/SSD combo, with Libreboot.
-Write what you want in the textbox at the checkout page*.
+*X230 Tablet, X220, X220 Tablet, T420 and T430 also available with Libreboot; please ask for pricing first*.
 All of these are sandybridge/ivybridge, offering similar performance.
 The T420/T430 come with bigger screens, but at the same screen resolution.
 Coreboot has support for all of these, and Libreboot supports them using the coreboot code.

 These other laptops listed above are of the same/similar performance, and they use the same code in coreboot (which Libreboot uses for hardware initialisation).
 If you request one of these, they will be sourced specifically for your order, for whatever you wish to order.